 The construction of the largest warehouse in Kenya, a grade A logistics and distribution facility, is ongoing in Tatu City, Kiambu County.

-The African Logistics Properties says that they will construct the largest warehouse in Kenya facility as three units.
-The ALP’s Chief Executive, Mr. Toby Selman, said that they expect the first unit measuring 14000 square meters will be complete and open by September of 2018.
+The African Logistics Properties says that they will construct the largest warehouse in Kenya as three units.
+The ALP’s Chief Executive, Mr. Toby Selman, said that the first unit measuring 14000 square meters will be complete and open by September of 2018.
 Construction of the other two units will commence after the completion of this first unit.

 Modern distribution and logistics facilities in Kenya